alphasoc/asoc-elastic/README.md

 # asoc-elastic

-This project provides instructions (this README) for configuring an end-to-end network threat monitoring solution based on parts of the [Elastic](https://www.elastic.co) stack, and on AlphaSOCs [Network Flight Recorder](https://github.com/alphasoc/nfr), Analytics Engine (AE) and Console.
-[Packetbeat](https://www.elastic.co/beats/packetbeat) is used to capture and analyze network packets.
-This data is then sent to [Elasticsearch](https://www.elastic.co/elasticsearch/) for indexing.
-NFR queries Elasticsearch, extracting relevant network telemetry, and sends this data to AE, which analyzes it for potential network threats.
+This project provides instructions (this README) for configuring an end-to-end network threat monitoring solution based on AlphaSOCs [Network Flight Recorder](https://github.com/alphasoc/nfr) (NFR), Analytics Engine (AE) and Console, along with [Packetbeat](https://www.elastic.co/beats/packetbeat) and [Elasticsearch](https://www.elastic.co/elasticsearch).
+Packetbeat is used to capture and analyze network packets, the result of which is sent to Elasticsearch for indexing.
+NFR then queries Elasticsearch, extracting relevant network telemetry, and sends this data to AE, which further analyzes it for potential network threats.
 Any such detections will be visible, and actionable, in the AlphaSOC Console.

 At the time of writing this guide, Elastic v7.16.2, and NFR v1.11.1 were used.